Trust & compliance

 - EU-hosted infrastructure designed to support your GDPR obligations

-- Service-principal credentials encrypted at rest with AES-256
+- Connection credentials encrypted at rest with AES-256

 - Per-tenant isolation enforced at the database layer (Postgres Row-Level Security)